News

 Featured in the New York Post: Dr. Robert Sporter Offers Expert Advice on Proper Nasal Spray Use

-In a New York Post article titled “You’re Using Nasal Sprays Wrong—Here’s How to Fix It,” Dr. Robert Sporter of ENT and Allergy Associates’ Fifth Avenue office provides expert commentary on the common mistakes people make when using nasal sprays.
+In a New York Post article titled “You’re Using Nasal Sprays Wrong—Here’s How to Fix It,” Dr. Robert Sporter of ENT & Allergy Associates’ Fifth Avenue office provides expert commentary on the common mistakes people make when using nasal sprays.
 While nasal sprays like Flonase are a popular treatment for allergy relief, Dr. Sporter explains that improper technique can reduce their effectiveness and even cause unwanted side effects.

 He identifies two key errors: aiming the spray incorrectly and inhaling too deeply, both of which can prevent the medication from reaching the intended areas of the nose.
 Dr. Sporter emphasizes that proper usage involves angling the spray toward the eye and taking a light sniff to keep the medication in the nasal passage.
 He also warns against relying on decongestant sprays, which can cause rebound congestion if used too often.